UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 :code:`dateOther` captures other significant dates associated with the resource.
+In UT's data it is primarily present in collections that have not been fully remediated.
+When UT's metadata was migrated from Dublin Core to MODS and the standard LoC transform was applied, all dates were set to :code:`dateOther` because it was impossible to individually distinguish whether
+:code:`dateIssued` or :code:`dateCreated` would be accurate.

 Justification
 ^^^^^^^^^^^^^

-No dispute on the values in :code:`dateOther`.
+While some of the values within :code:`dateOther` may be ultimately better assigned to :code:`dateIssued` or :code:`dateCreated`, in migrating to a new system and RDF we can only aim to keep the accuracy we already have.
+Some date values, like those given in the example below, will always be distinct from :code:`dateIssued` or :code:`dateCreated`, so a separate category is needed.

 XPath
 ^^^^^